mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/git.md

 The limitations coming from those libraries may show up, for example:

-* in case of unsupported key algorithms and formats (when using SSH keys)
+* in case of unsupported key algorithms and formats (when using SSH authentication to remote repositories)
 * in case of unsupported JVM versions (for the Java version)
 * when files are not found at their usual locations (i.e. `~/.ssh`, when using SSH keys)